Skip to content

 Recipe Ingredients

-If your family loves biscuits, they will love this easy breakfast casserole that is made with canned biscuits!
+If your family loves homemade biscuits, they will love this easy breakfast casserole that is made with canned biscuits!

 Breakfast casserole with biscuit ingredients on counter.